 Live Power Offerings

 Live Power Community Farm grows Demeter-certified Biodynamic vegetables.
 It is a non-mechanized and solar energy farm that uses horses and human labor in the fields.
 The farm produces vegetables with a very low carbon footprint and environmental impact.
-Members’ share cost for summer 2015 for a full bushel basket is $1,260 ($43.45 per week) which is a significant amount of vegetables; please see the projection below with varieties and quantities.
-Some families choose to share with a second family and divide the cost; please contact Gloria at 707-983-8196 or email@example.com if you need help finding a share partner.
-There are various payment plans offered to accommodate the budgets of each family.
+Please contact Gloria at 707-983-8196 or email@example.com if you have questions.
 Costs are adjusted annually reflecting the farm’s operating budget.

 Seasonal Variation: The farmers will harvest what is ready at each season.
 Early spring baskets are usually smaller with mostly greens and early roots, then peas and broccoli, then increasing in quantity and variety with corn, squash, tomatoes, melons, potatoes, roots and greens as peak summer harvest is reached in August and September.
 Fall harvests are also bountiful with roots, storage crops, cabbage, broccoli, cauliflower, leeks and greens.
 The baskets will increase in quantity and variety as the weather warms and more types of vegetables are ripe.
 Below is a table showing what is typically in a vegetable share (but note that items may vary due to natural causes).

 Below is a table showing the schedule and quantities planned for the family share.

 Of course, each season is different.
 For example here is 2012′s Family Share Totals.